silogen/kaiwo/workloads/inference/LLMs/online-inference/vllm-online-single-multinode/README.md

 For best performance, set `TENSOR_PARALLELISM` to number of GPUs per node and `PIPELINE_PARALLELISM` to number of nodes in `env` file.
 The product of these two should be your total GPU request.
 In the following example, `TENSOR_PARALLELISM` should be set to `8` and `PIPELINE_PARALLELISM` to `2`.

 Note also that currently multi-node setup (`PIPELINE_PARALLELISM` > 1) requires setting `NCCL_P2P_DISABLE=1` which involves some performance penalty in addition to the penalty introduced by network latency/bandwidth between nodes.
+Do not set `NCCL_P2P_DISABLE=1` for single-node setup.

 To run this workload on 16 GPUs in `kaiwo` namespace, you can use the following command: